 Put on your tin foil hat and watch out for Trapper Keepers.
 Aliens have infiltrated the highest ranks of Starfleet Command and Riker is pretty ok with it.

 Will Picard join the clean plate club?
-Can Starfleet survive is Data is the last man standing?
-Why are all the elderly Admirals wearing the pajamas?
+Can Starfleet survive?
+Is Data is the last man standing?
+Why are all the elderly Admirals wearing pajamas?
 All these questions, and more, are discussed in this episode.

 Email everyone in a 100 mile radius because this episode of Voyager is perplexing.

 What’s the deal with the blue jumpsuited man Scott is obsessed with?
 How come every Klingon doesn’t get a sash?
 And is Captain Kirk a warrior, explorer, lover or all of the above?